 Professional and career development loans

 Research councils award grants and scholarships to those studying postgraduate and research degrees.
-Collectively they offer around 12,000 awards each year, usually for full-time students only.

 Research Councils UK

 Several external charities, trusts and foundations may be able to help with funding towards a postgraduate degree.
 These funds are usually restricted to those who meet specific eligibility criteria, which include where you live, vocational choices and family background.